Most women hope to see a sign of impending labor but are freaked out by the idea of a bloody show.

 In your last weeks of pregnancy, you might notice some very light spotting or bleeding.

-Bleeding earlier than 37 weeks can indicate premature labour.
-Always seek the advice of your care provider if you have any concerns about bleeding during pregnancy.
+Bleeding earlier than 37 weeks can indicate premature labor or early pregnancy complications.
+Always seek immediate medical attention from your healthcare provider if you have any concerns about bleeding during pregnancy.

-#5: Is the bloody show a sign of labour?
+#5: Is the bloody show a sign of labor?

-Although bloody show is a common enough sign labour is beginning, it can happen in other circumstances.
+Although losing your mucus plug is a common enough sign you might go into labor soon, it can happen in other circumstances.

-If your care provider performs a cervical check late in pregnancy, this can irritate the cervix and cause some bleeding.
+If you have your cervix checked and your care provider performs a cervical exam late in pregnancy, this can irritate the cervix and cause some bleeding.

 Some care providers do cervical checks as a matter of routine during prenatal appointments in the last month.

 You can read more about the necessity of this in Pelvic Exam During Pregnancy – Is It Really Necessary?